praveek/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 1. A rule that has a click event and a browser condition that passes only if the browser is [!DNL Chrome].
 1. A rule that has a click event and a browser condition that passes only if the browser is [!DNL Firefox].

-If you open the page in [!DNL Chrome], open the browser console, and click the page, the following appears in the console:
+If you open the page in [!DNL Chrome], open the browser console, and select the page, the following appears in the console:

 ![](/help/assets/debug.png)